ploopcity/esp32-enumeration/README.md

 1. Connect to a wifi network it knows about.
 Once connected:
 2. Scan the area for Bluetooth devices nearby
-3. Run a ping sweep on network
+3. Run a ping sweep on subnet
 4. Run a port scan on every device that responded to the ping sweep
 5. Log results to a discord channel